CammiePone/Planning-Docs/CultistMod.md

     * Found in the East
   * **Cult of Death**
     * Wears Wolf skulls
-    * Guards the Diamond Slate
+    * Guards the Emerald Slate
     * Found in the West
 * Each Cult has rankings the player needs to climb up before they'll be granted access to the [Temple](#temples) associated with that Cult.